 Glenaray & Inveraray Parish Church is a Destination Hub on the St Columba Pilgrim Journey.

 Open June, July and August, 11am to 3pm Mon-Sat (for special opening contact us )

-Contact Glenaray & Inveraray Parish Church of Scotland
+Contact Glenaray and Inveraray Parish Church.

 The information about churches in Scotland’s Churches Scheme has been provided by the congregations or taken from the Historic Scotland list and published sources, in particular, the Buildings of Scotland volumes and the RIAS Illustrated Architectural Guides.
 To contact this specific church please complete the Contact this Church form above.
 The information is not authoritative; please contact Scotland’s Churches Trust to let us know of any errors or omissions.